soft-matter-theory-at-icmab-csic/chitin_builder/README.md

 * icon.png: image of a chitin monomer.

-* /structures/alpha-4residues.pdb: initial structure for alpha chitin.

-* /structures/beta-4residues.pdb: initial structure for beta chitin.

-* /structure/top_all36_carb.rtf: CHARMM36 carbohydrate topology file for generating psf files.
+* /structures/ : Folder with unit cell structures and topologies needed to generate alpha or beta chitin crystals.

-* /Forcefield/par_all36_carb.prm: CHARMM36 carbohydrate parameters file for running a simulation.
+* /Forcefield/: CHARMM36 carbohydrate parameters for running a MD simulation using the obtained structures.

 * /examples/: several examples of generated structures using chitin builder.
 Each subfolder contains a screenshot of the input parameters and the output files.